Jeff Ballard (musician): Biography

-Jeff Ballard was born 17 September 1963 in southern California but grew up and studied in Santa Cruz, California.
-He began playing drums at the age of 14, attended Cabrillo College where he studied music theory, and toured with many bands, all the time absorbing influences and developing his own approach to drumming.
-He met Larry Grenadier in 1982, with whom he plays in both Fly and Brad Mehldau Trio.
-At the age of 24 he went on the road with Ray Charles for eight months every year 1988-1990 playing in Charles' Big Band.
-He moved to New York in 1990, where he started collaborating with Ben Monder, Kurt Rosenwinkel, Mark Turner and Ben Allison.
-Later on in New York he started to play with Avishai Cohen and Chick Corea.
-Ballard started the band Fly with Larry Grenadier and Mark Turner around the time Ballard was working with Corea.
-During a performance with Fly trio in New York city in 2005, pianist Brad Mehldau was invited to sit in, which led to Brad inviting Jeff to join his own trio subbing for Jorge Rossy, who for some time had been planning on moving back to Spain to focus on his piano playing.
-He formed the Jeff Ballard Trio with Lionel Loueke and Miguel Zenon, releasing Time’s Tales (Okeh) as the recording debut for Ballard as leader in 2014.
-His second album as leader is Fairgrounds (Edition Records) released January 2019 with Lionel Loueke, Kevin Hays and Reid Anderson with guest appearances from Mark Turner and Chris Cheek.
+Ballard was born September 17, 1963, in Southern California but grew up and studied in Santa Cruz, California.
+He began playing the drums at age 14; attended Cabrillo College, where he studied music theory; and toured with many bands, all the time while absorbing influences and developing his own approach to drumming.
+He met Larry Grenadier in 1982, with whom he plays in both Fly and Brad Mehldau's trio.
+At the age of 24, he went on the road with Ray Charles for eight months each year from 1988 to 1990, playing in Charles's big band.

+He moved to New York in 1990, where he began collaborating with Ben Monder, Kurt Rosenwinkel, Mark Turner, and Ben Allison.
+Later on in New York, he joined with the bassist Avishai Cohen and Chick Corea.
+Ballard formed the Fly trio with Larry Grenadier and Mark Turner around the time he was working with Corea.
+During a performance with Fly in New York City in 2005, Brad Mehldau was invited to sit in, which led to Mehldau inviting Ballard to join his own trio, subbing for Jorge Rossy, who for some time had been planning on moving back to Spain to focus on his piano playing.
+Ballard formed another trio with Lionel Loueke and Miguel Zenón, releasing Time's Tales (OKeh, 2014) – his recording debut as leader.
+His second album as leader, Fairgrounds (Edition, 2019), was with Loueke, Kevin Hays, and Reid Anderson, with guest appearances from Mark Turner and Chris Cheek.